openvinotoolkit/model_server/docs/mediapipe.md

 ## Using MediaPipe graphs from the remote client <a name="client"></a>

 MediaPipe graphs can use the same gRPC KServe Inference API both for the unary calls and the streaming.
 The same client libraries with KServe API support can be used in both cases.
-The client code for the unary and streaming is a bit different.
+The client code for the unary and streaming is different.
 Check the [code snippets](https://docs.openvino.ai/2023.2/ovms_docs_clients_kfs.html)

 Review also the information about the [gRPC streaming feature](./streaming_endpoints.md)